What is a WAN?

 - Electronics Industry Alliance (EIA)

-WAN access standards are primarily resides in OSI reference model Layer 1 and Layer 2.
-WAN access standards decribe physical layer and data link layer requirements such as physical addressing, flow control, and encapsulation.
+WAN access standards are primarily resides in TCP/IP model Link layer or OSI model data link layer and physical layer.
+WAN access standards describe physical layer and data link layer requirements such as physical addressing, flow control, and encapsulation.
 The following picture shows the popular WAN solutions today.

 As shown above, at OSI model layer 1, WAN protocols describe how to provide electrical, mechanical, operational, and functional connections to the services of a communications service provider.